Colleton County Fire-Rescue

 the fire scene leaves a 2500-gallon portable tank at the fire scene.
 It then

 dumps its full load of water into the tank.
-Tanker 1 then drives to the nearby,
+Tender 1 then drives to the nearby,

 pre-determined water point, such as a pond, to be refilled by another Engine who